Human

-Genes and the environment influence human biological variation in visible characteristics, physiology, disease susceptibility, mental abilities, body size, and life span.
-Though humans vary in many traits (such as genetic predispositions and physical features), any two humans are at least 99% genetically similar.
 Humans are sexually dimorphic: generally, males have greater body strength and females have a higher body fat percentage.
-At puberty, humans develop secondary sexual characteristics.
+At puberty, humans develop secondary sex characteristics.
 Females are capable of pregnancy, usually between puberty, at around 12 years old, and menopause, around the age of 50.

-Humans are omnivorous, capable of consuming a wide variety of plant and animal material, and have used fire and other forms of heat to prepare and cook food since the time of Homo erectus.
-Humans can survive for up to eight weeks without food and three or four days without water.
-Humans are generally diurnal, sleeping on average seven to nine hours per day.
 Childbirth is dangerous, with a high risk of complications and death.
 Often, both the mother and the father provide care for their children, who are helpless at birth.